amabnl/amadeus-ws-client/docs/samples.rst

 Complex example: Seat Map with Prices

-* Query: 2 passengers,
+- Query: 2 passengers
-* options for pricing:
+- Options for pricing:
-    * record locator,
+    - record locator,
-    * conversion into USD,
+    - conversion into USD,
-    * ticket designator for the 1st passenger along with date of birth and fare basis.
+    - ticket designator for the 1st passenger along with date of birth and fare basis.

 .. code-block:: php